What is Complex Post-Traumatic Stress Disorder (C-PTSD)?

 Understanding the Condition, Symptoms, Risk Factors, and Treatment Options

-Written by Alex Penrod, MS, LPC, LCDC - Licensed Professional Counselor in the state of Texas and Certified Clinical Trauma Professional II
+Alex Penrod, MS, LPC, LCDC — EMDR Therapist | Certified Clinical Trauma Professional II | Austin, TX

 Complex Post-Traumatic Stress Disorder (C-PTSD) is a condition that can develop in response to prolonged, repeated exposure to traumatic events, particularly those occurring during early developmental years or in situations where escape is difficult or impossible.
 It differs from Post-Traumatic Stress Disorder (PTSD) in its causes, symptoms, and treatment needs, and it is especially relevant for survivors of childhood abuse, domestic violence, catastrophic experiences, or captivity.

 Just as one rock thrown into a pond will create some ripples, many rocks thrown in or a prolonged storm will create larger waves, crashing into each other in confusing and overwhelming ways.
-This can make it extremely difficult to regulate emotions on such choppy waters, distorts the way we see ourselves in the reflection, and interferes with out ability to engage with others and maintain relationships when we are just trying to hold on without capsizing.
+This can make it extremely difficult to regulate emotions on such choppy waters, distorts the way we see ourselves in the reflection, and interferes with our ability to engage with others and maintain relationships when we are just trying to hold on without capsizing.

 Organizations such as the International Society for the Study of Trauma and Dissociation (ISSTD) have long recognized complex trauma and developmental trauma disorder as distinct entities requiring more tailored treatment strategies versus those for PTSD.
 However, C-PTSD was only recently recognized as a diagnosis in the International Classification of Diseases 11th Revision (ICD-11), which came into effect in 2022.

-Definition of Post-Traumatic Stress Disorder (C-PTSD)
+Definition of Complex Post-Traumatic Stress Disorder (C-PTSD)

 Complex Post-Traumatic Stress Disorder (C-PTSD) arises from chronic or long-term exposure to traumatic events which can have profound impacts on the brain and nervous system.
 Unlike PTSD, which can develop after a single traumatic event, C-PTSD is typically associated with ongoing trauma, such as childhood abuse, severe neglect, physical abuse and domestic violence, human trafficking, or situations of captivity.
 It involves all the symptoms of PTSD, as well as additional symptoms related to emotional regulation, self-concept, and interpersonal relationships.